Blogs

 LED Color Temperature for different setting

-These factors are crucial to study while planning the lighting selection for a space and choosing the exact color temperature.
+These factors are crucial to study while planning the lighting selection for space and choosing the exact colour temperature.

-Below are some pointers to help define the space and choose the correct color temperature for a space.
+Below are some pointers to help define the space and choose the correct colour temperature for a space.

 • What is the purpose behind the room?
 As each room and space has a different purpose, it is essential to determine the purpose of the room and the kind of operation that will take place.
-Is the space a high end restaurant?
+Is the space a high-end restaurant?
 A fast-food restaurant?
 A room for relaxation?
 An office?
-These questions will directly affect the color temperature to select for choosing the right lighting fixtures.
+These questions will directly affect the colour temperature to select the right lighting fixtures.

-• What kind of ambiance do I want to create?
+• What kind of ambience do I want to create?
 How do you want people to feel when they walk into the room?
 Do you want to create a romantic or homely atmosphere?
 Is the setting work-related with a serious environment, or do you want to create a playful and energetic surrounding?
-Color temperature has a direct effect on emotions and using the wrong value can unintentionally create an undesired effect.
+Colour temperature has a direct effect on emotions, and using the wrong value can unintentionally create an undesired effect.

 These questions and pointers will help draw a clearer understanding of the type of LED light needed and the color temperature expected for the space.